 Christian is a research technician working in the Fluid Mechanics lab at the Okinawa Institute of Science and Technology, Japan.
 He is focused on integrating and automating hardware and software systems to provide a smooth workflow for various experiments.
 This includes work with CompactRIOs and Packed Project Libraries, although in future he hopes to make use of LabVIEW with Docker more accessible.

-Christian is a LabVIEW Champion and CLD, and has presented at several NI Week conferences, the first GDevCon, and last year’s GLA Summit.
+Christian is a LabVIEW Champion and CLD, and has presented at several NI Week conferences, the first GDevCon, and the 2020 GLA Summit.

 Tom is a software developer at Scientifica who focuses on improving software within the neuroscience research industry.